 CDC does a brilliant job communicating with every citizen who may use their website.

 Take a look at their advice on maintaining a healthy weight.

 When we run this through our Readability tool, we immediately see plain language being used.

 There is room for improvement, but the information is mostly clear and simple to understand.

 People need plain language and clear English to make informed decisions.
-The CDC website make it easy for people to understand information on diseases and health issues.
+The CDC website makes it easy for people to understand information on diseases and health issues.

 People want plain language